da2so/da2so.github.io/_posts/2021-01-30-EfficientDet_Scalable_and_Efficient_Object_Detection.md

 	- (2) which outputs a list of new features <span style="color:DodgerBlue">$ \vec{P}^\{ out \} = f(\vec{P}^\{ in \}) $</span>

-For example of a muti-scale feature fusion, FPN [*T. Y. Lin et al, 2017*] has the conventional top-down pathway.
+For an example of a multi-scale feature fusion, FPN [*T. Y. Lin et al, 2017*] has the conventional top-down pathway.
 The way of fusion describes the below figure.

 ![2](https://da2so.github.io/assets/post_img/2021-01-30-EfficientDet_Scalable_and_Efficient_Object_Detection/1.PNG){: .mx-auto.d-block width="100%" :}